 18 Amazing Restaurants In Kensington

-Date post added: 31st May 2024
+Date post added: 31st May 2025

 What are the different types of restaurants in Kensington?

-There’s no better place to sample fine food than Kensington.
-It’s all there for you in “the Royal Borough.”
-It’s one of the swishest residential neighbourhoods in London (along with Mayfair and its neighbours, Chelsea and Knightsbridge), but it’s also one of the most cosmopolitan.
+Kensington is not only one of the swishest residential neighbourhoods in London (along with Mayfair and its neighbours, Chelsea and Knightsbridge), but it’s also one of the most cosmopolitan.
 Over 50% of Kensington residents were born abroad.
-So, if you venture into this corner of West London, you can expect not only a generous portion of Michelin stars but also British Curry Award winners, funky gastropubs, European style cafes and so much more.
+So, if you venture into this corner of West London, you can expect everything from British pub grub to Persian, top-rated Italian fare to Lebanese mezze, cracking curry houses, European-style cafes and everything in between.

-1. Locanda Ottoemezzo, W8 5ET.
+1. Locanda Ottoemezzo, W8 5ET

-3. Chakra, W8 4LX.
+3. Chakra, W8 4LX

 The refined, exquisite Chakra at Holland is bursting with authentic Indian flavours, beautiful decor and an al-fresco terrace.
 Promising ‘food for the soul’ which is uplifting and positively affects your wellbeing, Chakra’s won multiple awards and rave reviews from its customers.
 Look out for its own spice made with tequila, chilli and lemonade, naan bread cooked to perfection, and according to David, a butter chicken and Goan prawn curry that you absolutely must try.

-5. Akira at Japan House, W8 5SA.
+5. Akira at Japan House, W8 5SA

 Authentic Japanese food beckons at Akira, situated on the first floor of Japan House, the cultural home of Japan in London.
 Based on Akira’s trinity of cooking principles; food, tableware and presentation, this Michelin starred restaurant is the place to experience a Japanese style afternoon tea with seasonal wagashi and sparkling sake.
 Watching the talented chefs cooking over robata flames (charcoal) is pure theatre.